 Division of Student Success

 The Division of Student Success provides opportunities that support and direct student engagement and learning that take place outside the classroom in order to create a positive and healthy student experience.
-The departments within the Division of Student Success include: Residential Life; New Student and Family Programs; University Health Center; University Counseling Center; Career Services; Student Involvement & Leadership; Campus Recreation; Intercultural Student Engagement; Campus Center Management; Disability Resource Center; The Advocacy Center for Sexual Violence; Conflict Resolution & Civic Responsibility; and University Police.
+The departments within the Division of Student Success include: Residential Life; New Student and Family Programs; University Health Center; University Counseling Center; Career Services; Student Involvement & Leadership; Campus Recreation; Intercultural Student Engagement; Campus Center Management; Disability Resource Center; The Advocacy Center for Sexual Violence; Community Standards; and University Police.

 The Vice President for Student Success